Kathy Lynn Emerson

 Eleanor Radcliffe was the daughter of Geoffrey Radcliffe of Farmesdon (d.1505) and Anne Wyndham.
 She had married Sir Thomas Lovell of Elsinge Manor in Enfield, Middlesex (1453-May 25, 1524) by 1512, as his second wife.
 They had no children.
 The Lady Lovell at court during the reign of Henry VII was Lovell’s first wife, Isabel Ros (1451-1508/9), but Eleanor Radcliffe may have been one of Elizabeth of York’s attendants before her marriage.
 There was also a “Mrs. Ratcliff” in the household of Margaret Beaufort, Countess of Richmond, in 1509.
 The Lady Lovell in Catherine of Aragon’s household would have been Eleanor.
 Henry VIII visited Elsinge more often than any other courtier’s house during the first part of his reign.
 There was a special suite of six rooms kept for his use.
 Queen Margaret of Scotland stayed there in early May 1516, on her way to visit her brother at the English court.
 Foreign dignitaries and, in August 1520, French hostages, were also housed there.

-see ELIZABETH HOWARD; ELIZABETH STAFFORD
+see ELIZABETH HOWARD; ELIZABETH PETRE; ELIZABETH STAFFORD

 Frances Radcliffe was the daughter of Henry Radcliffe, 2nd earl of Sussex (c.1506-February 17, 1557) and his second wife, Anne Calthorpe (1509-between August 22, 1579 and March 28, 1582).
 When Frances was two years old, her father attempted to have her declared illegitimate, having thrown her mother out of his house some years earlier, but he was not successful.
 Although Francis’s father may have been Sir Edmund Knyvett (1509-1551), with whom her mother was accused of having a bigamous marriage, Sussex eventually accepted her as his daughter and left her an income of £20/year and a dowry of £600.
 Under Queen Elizabeth, Frances came to court as a maid of honor.
 She was there in January 1562 when Shane O'Neill (c.1530-June 2, 1561), son of the first Earl of Tyrone, came to England to negotiate with the queen for his father's title.
 O'Neill was a violent man who had killed members of his own family in his quest for power.
 He had also been married twice (one wife he divorced and the other was dead) and kept his former father-in-law's current wife as his mistress.
 Still, during his time in England, he reportedly asked Queen Elizabeth for a "proper English wife."
 According to Violet Wilson's Queen Elizabeth's Maids of Honor and Ladies of the Privy Chamber, he specifically wanted to marry Frances but his suit was refused.
 Wilson goes on to say that at a later date, when Frances visited her half brother in Ireland, O'Neill renewed his courtship and was again turned down.
 It seems unlikely matters progressed very far, if at all.
 In 1561, Frances's brother, Thomas Radcliffe, 3rd earl of Sussex, had tried to assassinate O'Neill using poison.
 They were not on friendly terms.
 In any case, in 1563, O'Neill married his mistress.
 In July 1566, Frances married Thomas Mildmay of Moulsham (d.1608) and was the mother of Thomas Mildmay, Baron Fitzwalter (d.
 1625) and Henry (c.1585-1654).
 She is said to have had a long association with comedian Richard Tarleton, who praised her learned piety in his dedication to her in Tarleton's Tragical Treatises (1576).

 see FRANCES MEAUTAS; FRANCES SIDNEY